hexbatch/apple-core/v1/docs/core/step-1-bounds/time-overview.md

         timezone_to_use: if empty will be set by standard attribute of user_timezone

-The time bounds calculates out the periods of being on, using the timezone to convert this to unix timestamps
+The time bounds calculates out the periods of being on, using the timezone to convert this to unix timestamps.

+Time bounds are always calculated on now